Step 3 - Use Maplibre to Render Your Map

 At the end of this step, you should have:

-http://localhost:1234/ - A working map displaying the Te Ara Hura trail as a red dashed line
+http://127.0.0.1:1234/or in Codespaces with a forwarded URL) - A working map displaying the Te Ara Hura trail as a red dashed line

 Your Map Preview